 Bee bread can be a good source of unsaturated fatty acids.

-Compared to frozen pollen or dried pollen, and due to the fermentation process, beebread has almost an unlimited guarantee.
+Compared to frozen pollen or dried pollen, and due to the fermentation process, this product has almost an unlimited guarantee.

 Therapeutic benefits:

-Beebread is highly recommended to people suffering from illnesses of digestive and hepatic systems.
+Bee bread is highly recommended for people suffering from illnesses of the digestive and hepatic systems.
 It helps the liver to function well and detoxifies the body.
 It lowers the level of cholesterol, and it is recommended for atherosclerosis.
-It is also very efficient in urinary disorders and prostate issues.
+It is also very efficient in treating urinary disorders and prostate issues.

 Allergy:

-While allergy to bee pollen is frequent, allergy to beebread is very rare.
+While allergies to bee pollen are frequent, allergies to bee bread are very rare.

 Dosage: